ACMI (museum): Establishing ACMI at Federation Square

 In 1993, a Victorian state government report reaffirmed the viability of a proposal for an Australian Centre for the Moving Image.
 In July 1997, following an open, international and two-stage design competition, Lab Architecture Studio (based in London at the time), in association with their joint venture partners, Bates Smart architects, was announced as the winner.
 Federation Square was to be a new civic space, built above the Jolimont railyards, to mark the celebration of Australia's Centenary of Federation.

 On 1 January 2002, the Australian Centre for the Moving Image was officially established by the Film Act 2001 (Victoria).
 The first stage was opened in October, with two exhibitions, Deep Space: Sensation & Immersion and Ngarinyin Pathways Dulwan, running in ACMI's Screen Gallery.
 A few weeks later, ACMI Cinemas officially opened.

 In September 2009, the Australian Mediatheque and the Screen Worlds gallery opened.
 The Screen Worlds exhibition was opened by Cate Blanchett, who loaned her Oscar for best supporting actress for her part as Katharine Hepburn in The Aviator.
 Screen Worlds: The Story of Film, Television and Digital Culture is a free and permanent exhibition space constructed to educate the public about the moving image, a museum about moving pictures.
 The Mediatheque is a partnership with the National Film and Sound Archive (NFSA), which provides a space with 12 viewing booths where people can drop in and watch films, television clips, and new media and artworks from the NFSA and ACMI collections.

+2021 Renewal

+In May 2019, ACMI closed to the public to begin a $40 million redevelopment.
+It reopened to the public in February 2021 with a new permanent exhibition The Story of the Moving Image.

+ACMI partnered with Melbourne architectural firm BKK Architects, who redesigned the museum's functional layout and public spaces.
+Experience design firm Publicis Sapient/Second Story designed ACMI's centrepiece exhibition The Story of the Moving Image, the Gandel Digital Future Labs and the Blackmagic Design Media Preservation Lab.
+ACMI partnered with Melbourne chef, restaurateur, writer and television presenter Karen Martini and Michael Gebran of HospitalityM to launch its restaurant, bar and café Hero.